Dangerous onslaught of thunderstorms and tornadoes forecast for South on Wednesday

-The Weather Service forecast in Birmingham, Ala., is warning of a “significant” and “long-duration” severe weather event on Wednesday with the potential for “strong long track tornadoes,” straight-line winds of 80 mph and hail the size of golf balls.
+The Weather Service forecast in Birmingham, Ala., is warning of a “significant” and “long-duration” severe weather event Wednesday with the potential for “strong long track tornadoes,” straight-line winds of 80 mph and hail the size of golf balls.

-About 40 million people in the South will see an elevated risk of severe weather on Wednesday.
+About 40 million people in the South will see an elevated risk of severe weather Wednesday.

 Particularly concerning is the likelihood of a band of damaging winds and tornadoes that will continue well into the night for eastern Mississippi and Alabama, threatening some regions that are historically most vulnerable to nocturnal tornadoes.